Review and road test of the Audi A4 allroad

 Audi's refreshed A4 allroad model continues in its aim to go where no A4 Avant has gone before.
 Jonathan Crouch reports.

 Ten Second Review of the Audi A4 allroad

 This A4 allroad is a little better off piste than before.
 Ride height has been increased by 23mm and larger wheels compared with the Audi A4 Avant provide an additional 34mm of ground clearance.
-As an alternative to the standard suspension, this model is available for the first time with optional suspension with damper control.
+As an alternative to the standard suspension, this model is available with optional suspension with damper control.
 Sensors measure the movements of all four wheels plus lateral and longitudinal acceleration.
 The damper characteristic adapts accordingly to the surface conditions and the driving situation.
 The results are enhanced handling with even greater comfort and impressive off-road capability.
 Furthermore, the driver can push a button to choose the default setting of the suspension in Audi drive select and call up the desired handling characteristics at any time.

 Design and Build

 The A4 allroad's updates mainly centre around its revised 'R8'-style front grille and smarter profile body panels.
 As before, it certainly looks quite SUV-like, powerfully flared wheel arches and a re-styled rear bumper attracting attention.
 These are finished in matt structure grey or painted in the body colour.
 The robust underbody guard and the rear diffuser are finished in selenite silver.
 The distinctive front end with jagged headlights, unique bumper and model-specific air intakes underscores this car's quite extrovert character.
 Vertical chrome slats adorn the sculpted Singleframe grille, while allroad badges decorate the front wings and the tailgate.
 The higher roof rails round out the typical allroad look.
 Plus there's the option of Audi's clever Matrix LED headlights.